In our highly competitive environment, changes are taking place at the speed of thought.

 Stress is the second biggest cause of employee-sickness absence-days in the UK.
-According to the Health and Safety Executive, “The cost to Britain’s economy is around 6.7 million working days lost per year… costing society ?4 billion.”
+According to the Health and Safety Executive statistics, “The cost to Britain’s economy is around 6.7 million working days lost per year… costing society 4 billion.”

 In Australia, the total cost of workers’ compensation claims, for stress-related conditions, is estimated at $200 million every year.
 It is obvious that the cost of stress-related illnesses is rapidly increasing around the globe.

 It is also clear that there has been a mammoth effort undertaken by present-day medical science to handle stress.

 Stress, as many of us know, is primarily studied at the physical level by traditional medical science.
 However, the fact is modern medicine has not been able to provide an effective treatment protocol to beat stress because the real problem does not lie in the body.

 Stress originates in the mind and, thereafter, disturbs our pranic energy level.
 It finally emerges on the physical plane as amplified distress.